czetsuya/spring-bearer-token/README.md

 Learn how you can retrieve and store a bearer token before passing through the REST endpoint code.

-Store the token so that you can use it later on if you want to call another secured service.
+Store the token so that you can use it later, if you want to call another secured service.

 ##  Installation and Deployment